 The English language has spread around the world so dramatically since the Second World War that there are now more non-native English speakers than native English speakers.
 The number of English speakers has risen from 400 million to 1.5 billion over the past 70 years.
 English dominates many conversations between speakers of other languages, simply because it is the only language many people have in common.
-But will English remain as important after Brexit?
+But will the dominance of English fade after Brexit?

 Will French become dominant again?